mariosp/Smart-Alert-App/README.md

     (You cannot build the app without the firebase SDK)
  4) Build and run the apk on real device

- You can preview the app by downloading an debug apk from here [smart-alert](https://drive.google.com/open?id=10zjtTQSylPVqjJr-1mUfOXbydgKij-oF)
+ You can preview the app by downloading a debug apk from here [smart-alert](https://drive.google.com/open?id=10zjtTQSylPVqjJr-1mUfOXbydgKij-oF)

 ## Development